davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

 your machine, so that library routines will not clobber it.

-Sometimes when writing inline ``asm`` code, you need to make an operand be a specific register, but theres no matching constraint letter for that register.
-To force the operand into that register, create a local variable and specify the register in the variables declaration.
+Sometimes when writing inline ``asm`` code, you need to make an operand be a specific register, but there's no matching constraint letter for that register.
+To force the operand into that register, create a local variable and specify the register in the variable's declaration.
 Then use the local variable for the asm operand and specify any constraint letter that matches the register: